Headache on the Right Side: Causes & Treatment

 2. Migraine

-Migraine can be the cause of a right-sided headache in some people and is usually accompanied by other symptoms such as sensitivity to light, nausea, and vomiting.
+In some people, a right-sided headache may be caused by a migraine, which is usually accompanied by other symptoms such as sensitivity to light, nausea, and vomiting.

-Migraine headaches tend to be recurring and are typically characterized by a throbbing pain that worsens with abrupt movement of the head.
-See other causes of a throbbing headache.
+Migraines tend to be recurring and are typically characterized by a throbbing headache that worsens with abrupt movement of the head.

 Regular physical activity, good sleep hygiene, staying hydrated, and eating at regular intervals may also help prevent migraine attacks.

-A right-sided headache can develop as a result of inflammation from acute otitis media (middle ear infection) of the right ear.
+A headache on the right side can develop as a result of inflammation from acute otitis media (middle ear infection) of the right ear.
 Common symptoms of an ear infection include fever and drainage of yellow fluid from the ear.

-What to do: Call your doctor or healthcare provider if you suspect you might have an ear infection.
+What to do: Call your primary care provider if you suspect you might have an ear infection.
 Treatment may consist of antibiotics, antipyretics (fever reducing medications), and analgesics.

 4. Temporomandibular dysfunction

-Temporomandibular dysfunction refers to abnormal functioning of the jaw joint that can cause right-sided headaches when the joint on that side is affected.
+Temporomandibular joint (TMJ) dysfunction refers to abnormal functioning of the jaw joint that can cause right-sided headaches when the joint on that side is affected.

-What to do: Tell your doctor or healthcare provider if you are experiencing symptoms of temporomandibular joint dysfunction.
-First line therapies typically include analgesics and physiotherapy to relieve symptoms.
+What to do: Tell a healthcare provider if you are experiencing symptoms of TMJ dysfunction.
+First line TMJ treatment typically include analgesics and physical therapy to relieve symptoms.

 5. Glaucoma

-Glaucoma, when it develops in the right eye, can sometimes cause sudden pain on the right side of the head, especially in the region of the affected eye.
-In the case of glaucoma other symptoms are likely to occur, such as redness of the eye, blurry vision, nausea, and vomiting.
+Glaucoma in the right eye can sometimes cause sudden pain on the right side of the head, particularly around the affected eye.
+Other symptoms often include eye redness, blurry vision, nausea, and vomiting.

 6. Brain tumor